janssen-io/PyRegions/README.md

 # PyRegions
 PyRegions is a simple Sublime Text plugin to add custom toggable regions in Python files.
 Other plugins (such as [SyntaxFold](https://github.com/jamalsenouci/sublimetext-syntaxfold)) do a great, if not better, job at this.
-However, I've always wanted to create a Sublime Text plugin.
+However, I've always wanted to create a Sublime Text plugin, so here it is. :)

 ## Features
 * Toggle regions independent of indentation.